guilledufort/RENANO/README.md

 dataset/sor/download_script.sh
 ```

-To download the reference genome of a dataset you have to run the *download_gene.sh* script of the specific dataset.
+To download the reference genome of a dataset (except for dataset *mic*) you have to run the *download_gene.sh* script of the specific dataset.
 For example, to download *sor* reference genome run:
 ```bash
 cd RENANO